 Pros: This is an easy-to-use program that’s great for beginners and those who don’t make a lot of adjustments to their photographs.
 Although it’s a basic editor, it still supports RAW files.
 LightZone is available for Windows, Mac, and Linux.

 Cons: LightZone has no real tool for layers, instead offering an alternative that includes stacking tools on top of each other.
 The photo editing tools are very basic, and color correction isn’t as good as with other free editors.
 If you don’t understand how to use particular tools in the program, there isn’t a lot of help available.
+If a photographer has a good understanding of specialized software, then only the quality of the source material and the space of his imagination become the framework within which the photographs are corrected, their quality improved, and exquisite stylizations created.

 While PhotoScape X is primarily marketed as a photo editor, it does so much more.
 It supports batch editing, screen captures, animated GIFs, RAW image processing, image stitching, and other features.
 PhotoScape X makes it easy to add text and graphics to images and offers many of the same brushes and tools as Photoshop.